7th Sea (role-playing game): History

 Alderac Entertainment Group published the Game Master's Guide and Player's Guide for Seventh Sea in April 1999 in a lay-flat binding.
 Originally 7th Sea materials were published using a d10 (roll-and-keep) dice system.
 The game was fairly well received.
 Some of the game's later supplements included information about the game's world that affected its flavor, including an extensive and rather Lovecraftian background to sorcery.
+One boxed set was Freiburg.

 In 2001, Studio G published two comic books: 7th Sea – Absolution and 7th Sea: Prelude to Ruin.

 In 2004, Alderac switched to the d20 System and re-branded the game to Swashbuckling Adventures.
 After poor sales of the three Swashbuckling Adventure d20 books, a series of hybrid books were published which supported both the d20 system and the d10 system.
 Alderac no longer publishes books for the system although a series of electronic books has been released by volunteer writers through the AEG website.

 In 2015, Alderac Entertainment Group announced that they had entered into a deal with John Wick Presents, effectively transferring the publication rights for 7th Sea to John Wick.
 AEG still retained limited rights to publish undisclosed products.
 Wick successfully crowd-funded the campaign of the second edition of the game on Kickstarter on March 13, 2016, with the first book – the new core rules – coming out in June of that year.
 Later that month, the 7th Sea Explorers' Society was launched on DriveThruRPG to allow fans to self-publish material for the setting.

 On November 12, 2017, a separate effort raised money for 7th Sea: Khitai, the East Asian-inspired counterpart to 7th Sea.
 The rate of publication proved to be unsustainable, though, and in November of the following year Wick was forced to lay off his staff and defer further publication for the line.

 On April 2, 2019, Chaosium announced that they had acquired the rights to the 7th Sea product line along with the Second Edition and Khitai Kickstarters from John Wick, including back stock of books published so far.
 Work on the product line has since resumed.